 CITY PROFILE

+12

 George Town became the first city in Malaya, and by extension, Malaysia, when in 1957, it was granted city status by Queen Elizabeth II.
-In addition, the city centre has been inscribed as a UNESCO World Heritage Site since 2008.
-Today, Penang Island as a city, well known as the Silicon Valley of the East for its industrie.
-It is also a center of cultural diversity, colonial-era architecture, tourist destination and still serves as the financial centre of northern Malaysia.
+In addition, the city centre was inscribed as a UNESCO World Heritage Site in 2008.
+Today, Penang Island is also known as the Silicon Valley of the East.
+It is also a hub of cultural diversity, backed by its colonial-era architecture and is a popular tourist destination.
+It still serves as the financial centre 0 northern Malaysia today.

 ÷

-M

-Min Miles 1.
-1. 1

-12

-1.00.1

--w-
+11

+Alter Maler 1 1 1 1

+1.++.t

+w

 POLICIES & ENVIRONMENT George Town, the capital of Penang State, embodied a pattern of urban growth based on trade, resource-based industrial activities and urban planning.
 In the 1970s, Penang became a hub for Malaysia's electronics and electrical (E&E) industries and remained as the Silicon Valley of Malaysia.
 The state has a Penang2030 vision to become "A Family Focus Green and Smart State that Inspires the Nation".
 It is in the state plans to harness its growth potential through adoption of new technologies, efficient resource use and improving the urban environment.
 Penang contributed 6.7% to Malaysia's GDP in 2019 with the manufacturing sector contributing the second largest share.
-Penang has also been ranked third in GDP per capita since 2014.
-Penana state has a population of 1.8 million, with approximately 800,000 people residing on the island.
+Penang was also ranked third in GDP per capita since 2014.
+Penang state has a population of 1.8 million, with approximately 800,000 people residing on the island.
 Penang's economy was initially driven by its manufacturing sector, being one of the first economies to create a free trade zone in East Asia.
 The Penang State government develop a second engine of growth by focusing on its services industry.
 The services industry consists of the tourism sector and business process outsourcing (BPO).
 Penang was positioned as a BPO Hub with international corporations setting up BPO offices here.